What Is a Semi Inground Pool?

 Maintenance of the Raised Walls

 As we know, the walls are the backbone of a semi inground pool.
-So for those walls that rise above the pool, you’ll want to maintain them regularly, so they stay in top condition.
+So, for those walls that rise above the pool, you’ll want to maintain them regularly to stay in tip-top condition.

 Lack of maintenance of these walls can harm your pool and cost you more in the long run.